2016 Summer internships will be advertised by March 1, 2016.

-Great Plains Tribal Chairmen’s Health Board offers a variety of meaningful internships to undergraduate and graduate students on a spring, summer and fall schedule.
+Great Plains Tribal Chairmen’s Health Board offers a variety of meaningful internships to undergraduate and graduate students in a variety of fields during the summer months.
+Take advantage of the unique opportunity to work with the tribal nations of the Great Plains, while learning valuable and transferable skills to jumpstart your career.

 Students applying for and participating in the intern program must: